onzfonz/comp227/src/content/1/en/part1a.md

 > *I promise to keep the console open all the time during this course, and for the rest of my life when I'm doing web development*

-The console screams in red:
+The developer console throws a few errors.

+> **Pertinent**: At this point, your developer console may be filled with a load of errors.
+> This is because the console does not clear fixed errors automatically.
+> To have the console show the latest relevant errors, you need to *clear the console by clicking on the 🚫 icon in the developer tools*.
+> Then *refresh the browser (**F5**)* so that the newest relevant errors re-appear

 ![Devtools showing an error with a highlight around "Objects are not valid as a React child"](../../images/1/34new.png)

-The core of the problem is *Objects are not valid as a React child*, i.e. the application tries to render *objects* and it fails again.
+The core of the problem is ***Objects are not valid as a React child***, i.e. the application tries to render *objects* and it fails again.

-The code tries to render the information of one friend as follows:
+The console also points to where the error occurred, which can be traced to this code:

 ```js
 <p>{friends[0]}</p>